European Figure Skating Championships

 The European Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union (ISU).
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
-The event is the sport's oldest competition.
-The first European Championships were held in 1891 in Hamburg, Germany, and featured one segment – compulsory figures – with seven competitors.
-They have been held since 1891 with only five interruptions.
+They are figure skating's oldest competition.
+The first European Championships were held in 1891 in Hamburg, Germany, and featured only one segment – compulsory figures – with seven competitors.
+They have only been interrupted five times since 1891.
 Women were allowed to compete for the first time in 1930, which was also when pair skating was added to the competition.
 Ice dance was added in 1954.
-Only eligible skaters from ISU member countries in Europe are allowed to compete, while skaters from countries outside of Europe instead compete in the Four Continents Figure Skating Championships.
+Only eligible skaters from ISU member countries in Europe are allowed to compete, while skaters from countries outside of Europe instead compete at the Four Continents Figure Skating Championships.

+Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
 Ulrich Salchow of Sweden holds the record for winning the most European Championship titles in men's singles (with nine), while Irina Slutskaya of Russia holds the record in women's singles (with seven).
 Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record in pair skating (with seven), although Rodnina won an additional four titles with a previous partner.
-Lyudmila Pakhomova and Aleksandr Gorshkov of the Soviet Union hold the record in ice dance (with six).
+Lyudmila Pakhomova and Aleksandr Gorshkov of the Soviet Union hold the record in ice dance (with six), while Guillaume Cizeron of France has also won six titles in ice dance, but not with the same partner.

 History

 Although they have not been held continuously, the European Championships are the oldest championship competition in figure skating.
 The first European Championships were held in 1891 in Hamburg, Germany, and featured only one segment: compulsory figures.
-The event was sponsored by the Austrian and German skating federations after they had combined to become one federation.
+The event was sponsored by the skating federations of Austria and Germany after they had combined to become one federation.
 All of the medalists were from Germany: Oskar Uhlig won the first gold medal, A. Schmitson finished in second place, and Franz Zilly was third.

-The 1893 European Championships were the first time that the event was held under the jurisdiction of the International Skating Union (ISU), which was formed in the summer of 1892.
+The 1893 European Championships were the first to be held under the jurisdiction of the International Skating Union (ISU), which had formed in the summer of 1892.
 The championships were sponsored by the Berlin Skating Club and organized by the German/Austrian federation.
 Figure skating historian James Hines called the 1893 European Championships "clearly a success from a skating standpoint", but it also marked figure skating's "first major controversy", due to "different interpretations of the scoring rules, which could result in a tie depending upon one's interpretation of them".
 The Berlin Skating Club had declared Henning Grenander the winner, but the ISU declared Eduard Engelmann Jr. of Austria the winner.
 According to Hines, the discrepancy in scoring was due to the interpretation of the scoring rules, resulting in a possible tie.
-The problem was never resolved, but in 1895, the ISU declared the 1893 results invalid and rules were established that made sure that discrepancies due to differences in scoring interpretations would not occur again.
+The problem was never resolved, but in 1895, the ISU declared the 1893 results invalid and rules were established that made sure that discrepancies due to differences in scoring interpretations could not occur again.
 ISU historian Benjamin T. Wright said that the controversy "nearly led to the demise" of the newly formed ISU.